thesofakillers/thesofakillers.github.io/content/posts/culture.md

 The idea behind this essay came to me while listening to music and trying to rationalize why I valued that experience.
 It was in a period of my life where I was also trying to understand why identity felt so important, so you can see how the thesis emerged.
-I generally try to rationalize things, or so I am told, though I am not sure I had a good reason to write this: it's underdeveloped, makes strong generalizations and assumptions and yet it's probably still valuable to lean towards putting it out there anyway.
-Here's some implications that came to mind while developing this idea and writing this essay.
+This rationalization is not out of character, it's something I tend to do, or so I am told.
+As for this essay, it's underdeveloped, makes strong generalizations and assumptions, but I think it's probably still valuable to lean towards putting it out there anyway.
+For instance, here are some implications that came to mind while developing this idea and writing this essay which I found helpful, and which perhaps you may too.

 First, I think taking this view provides at least a partial answer to the questions of _"What will we do when our labour will finally be automated away?
-How will we find meaning after work?"_ I always found those questions kind of odd, because there are so many ways to get meaning out of life outside of work, and they feel like they're coming from a lack of introspection.
-Do you not get meaning from your relationships?
-From stories you're told and the stories you tell?
-Do you never feel something when you consume art?
-Have you tried making some yourself?
-I think we will just switch to just doing all of that all of the time, to culture-maxxing, and maybe meaning will emerge in ensuring the valence and quality of our cultural outputs is high, whatever that will mean.
+How will we find meaning after work?"_ I always found those questions kind of odd, because there are so many ways to get meaning out of life outside of work, and so it feels like those questions come from a lack of introspection or a lack of imagination.
+Do you not find meaning in your relationships?
+From the stories you're told and the stories you tell?
+Have you never felt something when experiencing a piece art?
+Have you ever tried making some yourself?
+My answer to the meaning post-labour questions is that I expect that we will largely switch to mainly cultural activities, to culture-maxxing, and maybe meaning will emerge in ensuring the valence and quality of our cultural outputs is high, whatever that will mean.
 This may come across as hedonistic, but I challenge the Calvinistic devil sitting on your shoulder to consider that you can enjoy things and they can still not be devoid of value, and that meaning does not need to come from sacrifice.

 An interesting consequence of this is to consider cities after science-completeness.
 Today, we flock to urban centers mostly dictated by career ambition, opportunities and economic necessity.
-At some stage you may imagine that, freed from such constraints, we'll be drawn from something else entirely: the vibe, the scenes, the particular cultural textures that makes you experience Rome in Granada, the intricacies of ordering that make your neighborhood bar unique despite serving the same beer as everywhere else, that make a language feel like an inseparable part of yourself rather than just a tool for communication.
+At some stage you may imagine that, freed from such constraints, we’ll be drawn from something else entirely: the vibe, the scenes, the particular cultural textures that makes you experience Rome in Granada, the intricacies of ordering drinks at your neighborhood bar that make it special for you despite serving the same beer as everywhere else, that make a language feel like an inseparable part of yourself rather than just a tool for communication.

 A possible corollary of this is that we may shift our measures of wealth away from economic indicators such as GDP and towards measures of cultural output,